yichunzhao/oauth2-spring-demo/README.md

 * Client credentials grant is useful in system-to-system com.

 *CommonOAuth2Provider*
-* Provides native support for connecting to Okta,Google,Github,and Facebook;those auth providers.
+* Provides native support for connecting to Okta, Google, Github, and Facebook; those auth providers.
 * Property-based configuration in Spribg boot.
-* Client-side OAuth integration, fx: third party login operation service, then clients don't need keep client profile data by themselves; released from the risks being hacked.
+* Client-side OAuth integration, fx: third party login operation, then clients don't need keep sensitive profile data by themselves; released from the risks being hacked.

 *Authorization Server*
 * Provides authorization service; many company may need to have internally.